Osolat/fluttershy-face2face/README.md

 - Tracking of network activity for topology / visual representation of network for debugging/presentation (graph)

 - Support new p2p topologies
-    - Change mixer on runtime, instead of hardcoding on launch
     - Find a way to establish 'strong' clients from 'weak' clients
         - (done) Test and get speed of sending a predeterminate amount of bytes (mb/s estimate)
         - (done) Get bitrate of video channel between peers